Tinker-Twins/AutoDRIVE/autodrive_cpp/README.md

 # AutoDRIVE DevKit | C++ API

-This directory hosts the C++ source code, which can be used to develop high performance autonomous driving algorithms.
+This directory hosts the C++ API for AutoDRIVE, which can be used to develop high performance autonomous driving algorithms.